 Advantages Of Being A Part-Time Student

-An open schedule also allows you to work more hours while moving through your college career.
-Studying part-time makes it easier to pay off tuition costs as you go because you’ll have the time to take on a job.
+An open schedule allows you to work more hours while moving through your college career.
+Studying part-time can make it easier to pay off tuition costs as you go because you’ll have the time to take on a job.
 This is most useful if you do not want to take out big loans or cannot get scholarships.

 How Enrollment Status Impacts College Tuition